 The rabies vaccine protects you and your dog from the dangerous virus that can be fatal to animals and humans.

 California law requires each dog older than three months to be vaccinated against rabies and licensed before it is five months old.
 If your dog is more than five months old, you have 30 days to get it icensed after you obtain it or bring it into California.

 - The rabies vaccine is highly effective, which is important in our area where there is a threat of rabies from wildlife.

 - Your dog’s first rabies vaccination is good for one year and subsequent vaccinations last three years.

-The County Department of Animal Services and local veterinarians provide numerous low-cost rabies vaccination and dog licensing clinics throughout the region.
+The County Department of Animal Services provides low-cost rabies vaccination and dog licensing services at it's two locations.

 If your dog is seriously ill, you may be able to get a rabies exemption.

 Your dog’s license tag must be securely fastened to the dog’s collar or harness and must be worn by the dog at all times.
 (SDCC Section 62.620[e])